-While they share some similarities with vinyl transfers, you won’t need to weed out any excess vinyl from your DTF design.
-DTF transfers can simply be cut out and heat-pressed onto the garment.
+While they share some similarities with vinyl transfers, you won’t need to weed out any excess vinyl from your DTF design: just print your design and heat-press it onto the garment.
 Easy peasy!

-With the proper setup for your shop, you’ll be able to put out a decent amount of printed transfers (between 10-20 per hour for entry-level printers; more than 30 per hour for industrial printers) which can be heat-pressed onto the garments you’re selling.
-Not having to pre-treat garments beforehand, then leaving them to dry is another plus point that gives you more time to focus on printing and preparing garments.
+With the proper setup for your shop, you’ll be able to put out a decent amount of printed transfers (between 10-20 per hour for entry-level printers; more than 30 per hour for industrial printers), which can be heat-pressed onto the garments you’re selling.
+Not having to pre-treat and dry garments is another plus point that gives you more time to focus on printing and preparing garments for shipment.

 However, screen printing still dominates when it comes to bulk orders.
 An optimal screen printing setup can effortlessly print out a large number of shirts.
 While DTF printing can comfortably handle large orders, it still has ways to catch up to screen printing’s sheer production capabilities at full steam.

 This is possibly DTF’s most significant strength that puts it on par with screen printing.
 Working with various substrates grants you unprecedented opportunities to expand your clientele.
 Polyesters?
 No problem.
 Rayon?
 Right on.
 Silks?
 Sure thing.
 The possibilities are limitless!